jannicz/appointment-picker/README.md

 - `large` increasesthe size of the picker and the appointments by setting a `is-large` modifier
 - `title` defines the picker's heading

 __Note:__ with `startTime` and `endTime` appointment hours can be visually removed.
 If startTime is greater than minTime a lower time can still be manually set via the keyboard.
 On the other hand the picker does not accept lower hours than `minTime` and higher than `maxTime`.
-Manually entered times outside of the defined bounds will be rejected by the picker, no extra validation is therefore needed.
-An empty string resets the time.
-See the [Demo](https://jannicz.github.io/appointment-picker/) to see examples of the options.
+Manually entered times outside of the defined bounds will be rejected by the picker, no extra validation is therefore needed ([Demo](https://jannicz.github.io/appointment-picker/example/form-submit.html)).
+Putting an empty string into the input resets the time.
+See the [Demo](https://jannicz.github.io/appointment-picker/) to learn examples of the options.

 Pass the options into the the AppointmentPicker call or the jQuery plugin call
 ```javascript